Staff and Board of Directors

 Miriam Deming graduated from Colorado Mesa University with a BA in Vocal Performance and Music Education.
 Previously, she was the choir director at Bookcliff Middle School for 8 years and at Mount Garfield Middle School for one year.
 In addition to teaching choir in public schools, she has also taught private voice lessons for over 10 years.
 She has also continued performing, having recently sung with the High Desert Opera as Donna in Mamma Mia and singing in concerts with the Western Colorado Chorale and Mariachi San Jose.
 She is thrilled to now be the director of Charisma Chorus!
-When not singing or teaching, you can find Miriam spending time with her husband, 4 year old daughter, and their baby boy.
+When not singing or teaching, you can find Miriam spending time with her husband, 4-year-old daughter, and their baby boy.
 You might find them at home, or find them figuring out how to tote their young family on hikes, on skis, or otherwise enjoying the great outdoors.

 Geri Anderson, Development Director

-Geri’s leadership inspires cohesive, effective and talented teams.
+Geri’s leadership inspires cohesive, effective, and talented teams.
 She brings strength in operations, financial management, and communications.
 She has a B. S. in Accountancy from the University of Denver, attended as a Boettcher Scholar after graduating from Palisade High School.
 A former CPA in Colorado and Texas, she has worked for CPA firms auditing banks, government and nonprofit entities.

-Rebecca Scroggins, Executive Director
+Joy Thompson, Executive Director

-Heidi Bryan, Board President
+Lori Summers, Board President

-Brenda Maw, Board Member
+Brenda Maw, Board Vice President

 Brenda Maw is currently an occupational therapist working part-time for School District 51.
 She has been an OT for 40 years, primarily working with children.
 She was in the early intervention field for a number of years, which included providing services to babies from infant to 3 years of age and working with their families primarily in the home setting.
 She currently provides services to children in preschool.